helloimiskra/js_project/README.md

-# Pet Task Diary Tracker
+# Pet Task Tracker

-Pet Task Diary Tracker is a Rails API with JavaScript-based frontend for recording and managing a pet's daily events and related tasks.
+Pet Task Tracker is a Rails API with JavaScript-based frontend for recording and managing a pet's daily events and related tasks.

 ## Installation